Credit Card Payment FAQ

 - Is there a fee for using a credit or debit card for bursar account payments?

-Card users are assessed a separate, non-refundable convenience fee of 2.85% of the payment amount ($3 minimum fee)—at the time of each credit or debit card payment for student account charges.
-The non-refundable convenience fee is assessed by our third-party processor, not OSU, and will be included with your total payment amount on your credit card statement.
+Card users are assessed a separate, non-refundable convenience fee of 2.85% of the payment amount ($3 minimum fee)—at the time of each credit/debit card payment for student account charges.
+The non-refundable convenience fee is assessed by our third-party processor, TouchNet® PayPath, not OSU, and will be included with your total payment amount on your credit card statement.
 For checking or savings account debits, please use the e-check option to avoid paying the convenience fee.

 - Why is a convenience fee added for credit card payments?

-The costs associated with processing credit cards continues to grow each year, and the University wants to continue to offer the option to pay by credit card.
+Oklahoma State University is dedicated to providing customers with as many options as possible in making payments on student accounts.
+Unfortunately, the cost of processing credit and debit cards keeps increasing due to the fees charged by credit card companies and the cost associated with securing cardholder data.
 Unfortunately, Oklahoma State cannot absorb these costs.
 In order to address a $1.5 million annual drain on its budget, Oklahoma State University made changes January 2009 in the way credit card payments were accepted for bursar accounts by passing the cost of the credit card convenience fee along to those using the service.
-The convenience fee charged by our third party processor, TouchNet, covers the cost of processing credit and debit card payments.
+The convenience fee charged by our third party processor, TouchNet® PayPath, covers the cost of processing credit and debit card payments.
 OSU does not receive any part of the convenience fee.

 - Why can’t I see the convenience fee charge on my bursar account?